Monte-Carlo/Moments micro-macro Parareal method for unimodal and bimodal scalar McKean-Vlasov SDEs: Moment ODEs for scalar McKean-Vlasov SDEs

-where $a_X$ and $b_X$ denote the derivatives of $a$ and $b$ with respect to their first argument, and $b_{XX}$ denotes the second derivative of $b$ with respect to its first argument $X$.
-The moment description works well if the distribution function $p(x)$ is concentrated and symmetric around its mean \cite{rodriguez_statistical_1996}.
+In theory, the number of particles $P$ can, but needs not, go to infinity.
+This equation is exact, but not practical, since the computation of the expectations requires the knowledge of the distribution of the particles.
+Different approximations are now possible.
+Below we discuss two techniques: one technique is based on Gaussian models and the other is based on Taylor series.

+In general, we desire that a moment model satisfies the following abstract requirements: \begin{itemize} \item The initial condition must be consistent with the given initial condition of the SDE.

+\item For SDEs that permit an invariant distribution, the moment model should correctly capture (the statistical moments of) the invariant distribution. \end{itemize}

-\paragraph{Section overview} In the section below we propose two generalisations: (i) we generalize this moment model to McKean-Vlasov SDEs (see \cref{section_moment_model_unimodal}) and (ii) we propose a technique that is also applicable to bimodal SDEs, a situation where the distribution is typically not concentrated around its mean point (see \cref{SUBSECTION_class_II_mean_bimodal}).
-The proposed moment models are exact for linear McKean-Vlasov SDEs (see \cref{lemma_exactness_moment_model}), but approximative for nonlinear systems.
+\paragraph{Section overview} In this section we first review existing moment models for classical SDEs (\cref{subsection_moment_models_classical_ODEs}) and we extend them to McKean-Vlasov SDEs.
+We then propose a technique that is also applicable to multimodal SDEs, a situation where the distribution is typically not concentrated around its mean point (see \cref{subsection_moment_model_classical_SDE_multimodel}).
+The proposed moment models are exact for linear McKean-Vlasov SDEs (see \cref{lemma_exactness_moment_model}), and approximate for nonlinear systems.